-11. Toast to the New Year
+16. Toast the New Year.

-12. Eat 12 Grapes at Midnight
+17. Eat 12 grapes at midnight.

 In other words, on the first stroke of midnight, eat one grape and consider the fortune it will bring in January; on the second stroke, eat a second grape and think of the prosperity it will bring in February, and so on.

-This New Year’s Tradition is thought to bring luck to each of the twelve months of the New Year, but be mindful, one must concentrate fully and finish before the final stroke of midnight, or ill fortune will be brought to fruition.
+This New Year’s Tradition brings good luck to each of the twelve months of the year.
+But, be mindful, one must concentrate fully and finish before the final stroke of midnight, or ill fortune will come to fruition.
 Forgive the pun–lol!
 Learn more about this traditional New Year’s Eve ritual HERE.

-2. Make Wishes on a New Year’s Wish Tree
+2. Make wishes on a New Year’s wish tree.

-3. Enjoy a Traditional New Years Day Meal
+3. Enjoy a traditional New Year’s Day meal.

-- 12 grapes at midnight – As mentioned in the list of New Year’s Eve traditions above, it is a tradition to pop one grape in the mouth for every stroke of the clock until the stroke of midnight is reached.
-This New Year’s Tradition is thought to bring luck to each of the New Year’s twelve months.
+- 12 grapes at midnight – As mentioned in the New Year’s Eve traditions above, it is a tradition to pop one grape in the mouth for every stroke of the clock until the stroke of midnight is reached.
+This New Year’s Tradition is thought to bring luck to each of the twelve months of the New Year.